ANRF MISSION AI for Science and Engineering (AI-SE)

 4. All funded projects will be required to contribute at least one well-defined benchmark task or an open-source model to support open source competitions in Track - II.

 5. The PIs/Co-PIs must commit to releasing intermediate artefacts under approved open-source licenses.
-The details of the licence can be found here.

 • Under the Mission, a lead PI is eligible to submit only one proposal during a given call.